 In addition to their dinner menu, they offer numerous specialty drink selections and an expanded wine menu.

 “We invite all dinner guests to stay after to enjoy cocktails in our upscale bar area or on one of our three patios,” said Mankin.
 “If drinks aren’t in the cards, our desserts will delight.
 Popular among couples is our campfire s’mores.
 This comes to the table with a small flame, graham crackers, mallows, our whiskey chocolate sauce and skewers for guests to make their own s’mores.”

-Seven 47 is also the only business on Campus Corner to offer an elevated rooftop patio with a bar.
+Seven 47 also offers an elevated rooftop patio with a bar.

 Every Wednesday night while University of Oklahoma (OU) is in session, the Physics and Astronomy department hosts public star parties on the roof of their observatory.
 The star parties have several telescopes with each one set up to view a binary star, nebula, planet, or star cluster.
 While the staff of the star parties will admit Norman isn’t the most ideal place to view the cosmos due to the brightness of the city, there are still beautiful sights to see.
 Read more about the OU Star Parties here.

 “We offer a romantic and intimate atmosphere, perfect for date night.”283 34th Ave.
 SW, Norman